ivantcholakov/starter-public-edition-4/README.md

 Have a look at the files .htaccess and robots.txt and adjust them for your site.
 Within the folder platform/applications you will by default two applications - "site_example" and "admin_example".
 Have a look at their configuration files.
-Also, The common PHP configuration files you may find at platform/core/common/config/ folder.
+Also, the common PHP configuration files you may find at platform/common/config/ folder.

 The platform auto-detects its base URL address nevertheless its public part is on the document root of the web-server or not.
-I don't expect you to be forced to set it up manually within platform/core/common/config/config.php.
+I don't expect you to be forced to set it up manually within platform/common/config/config.php.

 Features
 --------